Aermoss/PySDL3/docs/install.rst

   ...

-PySDL3 will automatically detect the binaries in the given path and use them instead of downloading new ones.
-However, **if it detects that even a single binary is missing, it will download new binaries and overwrite the existing ones.**
+*Please note that PySDL3 will download all 6 binaries and overwrite any existing ones.*

-You can disable this behavior by setting the ``SDL_DOWNLOAD_BINARIES`` environment variable to "0" but still make sure you have all 6 binaries installed, **otherwise it will not work**.
+You can disable this behavior by setting the ``SDL_DOWNLOAD_BINARIES`` environment variable to "0" but still make sure you have all binaries specified in the ``metadata.json`` file installed, **otherwise it will not work**.

-If there are other files you want to keep in the binary path, you can disable the warning message by setting the ``SDL_IGNORE_REDUNDANT_FILES`` environment variable to "1".

 If the versions of your binaries are different from the implementation version of PySDL3, you can disable the warning messages by setting the ``SDL_CHECK_BINARY_VERSION`` environment variable to "0" but **be aware that using an older binary version may cause unexpected behavior**.